 - Machine Setup: The appropriate material is loaded into the CNC machine, tools are calibrated, and the machine is set up based on specifications from the CAM software.

-- Production: The CNC machine reads the G-code and starts creating the physical part, milling, drilling, turning, or otherwise shaping the material based on the design’s directives.
+- Production: The CNC machine reads the G-code and starts creating the physical part, milling, drilling, turning, or shaping the material based on the design’s directives.

 Table: Efficiency Gains with CAD & CNC Integration